 Life in the Tumultuous 20th Century

-Born Eva Amalia Striker in Budapest in 1906, she trained for three semesters to be a painter before pursuing ceramics instead.
+Born Eva Amalia Striker to a wealthy, intellectual family in Budapest in 1906, Eva trained for three semesters to be a painter before pursuing ceramics instead and receiving a journeyman’s certification.
 After an apprenticeship, her ceramics, particularly her tableware, garnered recognition.
 Before long she was working in Budapest, next in Schramberg and Berlin, Germany and then in Moscow.

 While working in Moscow, she was imprisoned on false charges of conspiring to assassinate Stalin and was released without explanation the following year in Austria, in 1937.
-After Nazi Germany invaded Austria in 1938, she left for Great Britain, where she reunited with someone she had met in Berlin, Hans Zeisel.
+After Nazi Germany invaded Austria in 1938, she left for Great Britain on the last train out of the country.
+While there, she reunited with someone she had met in Berlin, Hans Zeisel.
 The two married, and they emigrated to the US.

 The Museum Collection